 The first nap is too early

 A baby going to sleep too early for their first day nap ,will be treated by your baby’s body as an extension of night sleep, causing early morning wakings the next day!
 It’s important to keep in mind age-appropriate napping schedules to find out what wake windows are suited to the age of your child.

 However, generally, the first wake window of the day will be the shortest.

 Every baby has a sleep bank and sometimes, too much daytime sleep will overfill that sleep bank by the time bedtime rolls around.
 This can cause your baby to wake up earlier because they aren’t tired anymore.
 It can be hard to figure out whether or not your child is having too much sleep during the day but it’s worth keeping an eye on their age-appropriate napping schedule.
 As your child grows, the amount and length of naps will change too.

 Too drowsy at bedtime

-If you put your baby down in the cot when they’re already asleep, it’s possible your baby can’t go back to sleep if they wake during the early hours of the morning.
+If you put your baby down in the cot when they’re already asleep, it’s possible your baby can’t go back to sleep on their own if they wake during the early hours of the morning.
 Falling asleep independently is incredibly important if you want to combat early morning wakes.
-During the early hours of the morning, your baby’s sleep drive is at their lowest, so if they haven’t mastered getting to sleep by themselves, it’ll lead to waking up earlier.
+During the early hours of the morning, your baby’s sleep drive is at their lowest, so if they haven’t mastered self-settling, it’ll lead to waking up earlier.

-If you feel that you need help with teaching your baby how to sleep independently, get in touch with a professional Baby Sleep Consultant in Sydney.
-My Newborn – Baby Sleep Consultant offers a wide range of baby sleep programs to suit whatever you feel your family needs, and can help you overcome early morning risin
+If you need help teaching your baby how to self-settle or sleep later in the morning, get in touch with a professional Baby Sleep Consultant in Sydney.
+My NewBorn – Baby Sleep Consultant offers a wide range of baby sleep programs to suit whatever you feel your family needs, and can help you overcome early morning rising.